-You can re-start the Synchronization Server using the bin/stop-ds command with the --restart or -R option.
+You can re-start the Synchronization Server using the bin/stop-sync-server command with the --restart or -R option.
 Running the command is equivalent to shutting down the server, exiting the JVM session, and then starting up again.
 Shutting down and restarting the JVM requires a re-priming of the JVM cache.
-To avoid destroying and re-creating the JVM, use an in-core restart, which can be issued over LDAP.
+To avoid destroying and re-creating the JVM, use an incore restart, which can be issued over LDAP.
 The in-core restart will keep the same Java process and avoid any changes to the JVM options.

 • Go to the installation directory.
-Using an in-core restart (via the loopback interface), run the bin/stop-ds command with the -R or --restart options.
+Using an in-core restart (via the loopback interface), run the bin/stop-sync-server command with the -R or --restart options.

-''' $ bin/stop-ds --restart --hostname 127.0.0.1 --port 1389 \ --bindDN "uid=admin,dc=example,dc=com" --bindPassword secret '''
+''' $ bin/stop-sync-server --restart --hostname 127.0.0.1 --port 1389 \ --bindDN "uid=admin,dc=example,dc=com" --bindPassword secret '''